EV Charger Installation Budget Calculator

-Start by entering the charger unit price.
-That is the cost of the EVSE hardware itself: the wall unit, portable charger, or charging station you plan to install.
+Start by entering the charger hardware price.
+That is the cost of the EVSE unit itself, whether you plan to buy a wall-mounted charger, a portable unit, or a more feature-rich station with smart controls.
 Next, enter electrician labor.
 This is often the most variable line item because labor depends on the distance from the panel, wall construction, conduit needs, panel capacity, and whether any extra electrical work is required.
 Then enter permit and inspection fees if your city or utility requires them.
 Finally, enter any expected utility rebate, state incentive, or government credit as a dollar amount.

 When you click calculate, the tool first creates a subtotal from hardware, labor, and permits.
 It then subtracts incentives to estimate your final out-of-pocket cost.
 If your expected incentive is larger than the subtotal, the result is capped at zero.
 That safeguard keeps the planning number realistic and avoids showing a negative installation budget.

-A good way to use the calculator is to run at least two scenarios.
-Build one conservative estimate with incentives set to zero, then build a second estimate using the full rebate amount you expect.
+A useful way to work with this calculator is to run at least two scenarios for the same EV charger project.
+Build one conservative estimate with incentives set to zero, then build a second estimate using the rebate or credit amount you think is most likely.
 That gives you a range instead of a single point estimate.
 If you are collecting multiple installer bids, translate each quote into the same line items and compare them in the same structure.
-That makes it much easier to see whether one installer is cheaper because of lower labor, less hardware, or a different assumption about permit costs.
+That makes it much easier to see whether one installer is cheaper because of lower labor, different hardware, or a different assumption about permits.

 C = U + L + P - I

 One practical assumption is built into the calculator: the result will never drop below zero.
 That is useful because some incentives are paid after installation, some cover only part of the work, and some have eligibility caps.
-Flooring the result at zero prevents a misleading negative number when you are sketching a budget.
+Flooring the result at zero prevents a misleading negative number when you are sketching a budget for a real EV charger project.

-Suppose you are buying a Level 2 wall charger for an attached garage.
-The hardware costs $650, the electrician quotes $700 for a new circuit and mounting, the permit and inspection total $120, and your utility offers a $350 rebate.
+Suppose you are installing a Level 2 wall charger in an attached garage.
+The charger hardware costs $650, the electrician quotes $700 for a dedicated circuit and mounting, the permit and inspection fees total $120, and your utility offers a $350 rebate.
 Plugging those values into the formula gives:

 C = 650 + 700 + 120 - 350 = 1120